LivePersonInc/json-pollock/README.md

 In the `dist` folder you'll find a the following files:

-`json-pollock.bundle.min.js`  - this script bundle both package and styles, once you import it into your code it will inject the needed styles into your page header - no additional action is needed from your side. it is also supports umd - meaning you can consume it using AMD, CommonJS and as simple script (see [examples](#examples))
+`json-pollock.bundle.min.js`  - this script bundle both package and styles, once you import it into your code it will inject the needed styles into your page header - no additional actions are needed from your side. it is also supports umd - meaning you can consume it using AMD, CommonJS and as simple script (see [examples](#examples))

 `json-pollock.min.js` - use this script if you want to handle the import of the styles by youself, if you use it you should also take care to link `json-pollock.min.css` to your web page. also supports umd.

-`json-pollock.global.min.js` - this script is the same as `json-pollock.min.js`, however is does not support umd - it only puts JsonPollock on the current `this` (usually the `window` object). use this in case you inject the package into sites that not managed by you and you dont know if it use AMD or not.
+`json-pollock.global.min.js` - this script is the same as `json-pollock.min.js`, however is does not support umd - it only puts JsonPollock on the current `this` (usually the `window` object). use this in case you inject the package into sites that are not managed by you and you dont know if it uses AMD or not.

 #####**examples**